Watch A Video: Fly Over Our 26 Acres

-Construction of Marshall Lodge began in the early 1920s in Estes Park, at the end of a winding country lane.
+Construction of Marshall Lodge began in 1922 in Estes Park.
 Built as a summer lodge for a banking family from Lincoln, Kansas, the lodge became a retreat from the hot Midwest summers and hosted much-anticipated family gatherings.
 This was a place where children played games of hide and seek among the rock outcroppings.
 Kids splashed each other in the cool mountain stream and enjoyed the rainy summer afternoons inside the lodge working on puzzles.
 The aroma of the fire in the fireplace and pancakes, sausage, and coffee filled the chilly morning air as grandma Marshall worked her kitchen magic.
 It's much the same today, a century later, as our staff lovingly prepares an elegant breakfast for our guests who are here to seek their own adventure and fantasies at this magical country inn.
 The lodge started out as a single-story building with a cistern for water.
 A wood stove in the kitchen provided hot water, laundry was done in the sink, and lanterns and starlight provided light in the night.

-When Frank Chase passed away, his daughters inherited the Lodge.
+When Frank Chase passed away, his daughters inherited the lodge.
 Ultimately, a buyer from Florida named N.R.
-“Tubby” Fields became the new owner.
+“Tubby” Field became the new owner.
 Tubby, a little wider than tall, gave lavish parties for his friends and provided “cowboys and indians” costumes for the festivities.
-Housekeepers and butlers from Florida would arrive early in the summer to open the Lodge.
+Housekeepers and butlers from Florida would arrive early in the summer to open the lodge.
 Tubby motored down the road to town in a white Cadillac, leaving in a cloud of dust and cigar smoke, and always a friendly wave to the few neighbors along the way.
-After Field's death in 1971, the Lodge lay abandoned for 10 years, until the Warren family bought the property for their home and raised their kids at the Lodge.
+After Field's death in 1971, the lodge lay abandoned for 10 years, until the Warren family bought the property for their home and raised their kids at the lodge.
 In 1985, the Warren family moved back to Dallas and put the property up for sale.